conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 and generating build scripts for other tools, such as make, ninja or various Integrated Development Environments.
 These tools in turn consume the build scripts to perform the actual build.

+## Symbols

+The code written in C-style languages contains functions, global variables, etc. that are compiled into what is collectively called symbols.
+The compiled binaries contain symbol tables that map the symbol names into their compiled counterpart, and therefore enable programs to reference them across code units and across different binaries.
+This enables not only splitting individual programs into separate code files, but also creating libraries of code that can be used across different projects.

+These programming languages split interface and implementation.
+The compiled objects and binaries contain the implementation, which is sufficient for already compiled programs to use them.
+However, in order to compile a new program, the compiler needs to additionally know the interface; for example, the function prototype that provides the function name, arguments and return type.

+Typically, this split is accomplished through splitting the program code across two types of files: header files specifying the interface, and source files containing the implementation.
+The source files are compiled into the actual binary, while header files are used during the compilation but also distributed along with the compiled library afterwards.

+Note that in some cases the header files may contain implementation in addition to interface.
+For example, the implementation of inline functions is provided in header files, so that the compiler can use it while compiling other programs.

-## Libraries
+## Linking to libraries

-Modern programs almost always link to libraries, that is, collections of shared code.
-This includes system libraries and compiler runtimes that provide the basic programming language functionality, and third-party libraries provided by various packages.

-Programs link to libraries either statically or dynamically.
+In order to use a library, the program needs to link to it.
+It can link either statically or dynamically.
 Static linking means that the library code is embedded into the program directly, and the library _file_ is no longer needed at runtime.
 Dynamic linking means that the program merely carries a reference to an external library, and the library file is loaded when the program starts.
 Both approaches to linking have their use cases, and their proponents.

 Static linking creates a standalone program that is easier to distribute, and may benefit from additional optimization as the optimizer is able to determine how the library is used exactly.